BrunoWallner/audiovis/README.md

 3. use `audiovis -c <configuration>` to launch audiovis with your modified config

 ## How to customize bar-texture
-1. create a new picture with any height and 1 pixel width
+1. create a new picture with any height and width
-2. the bottom half corresponds to the bars in the background and the upper half to the bars in the foreground
+2. the left pixels correspond the the front bars and the right to the bars further away
 3. create a color transition in any image manipulation tool, I use krita, which works perfectly for this

 ## How to use microphone as input